kidle-dev/kidle/README.md

 ## Deployment

-For now, kidle is in early stages.
-When ready, Kidle will be deployed using a helm chart or kustomize.

-For now you can deploy kidle using the `deploy` target:
+You can deploy kidle using the `deploy` target.
+It expects a cluster-admin role and creates a `kidle-system` namespace.
+You can select the release you want by setting the `TAG=` as an environment variable.

 ```
 $ TAG=main make deploy